Brain-Wide Neuromodulation

 An outline of the brain with colored arrows representing the pathways of neuromodulators.
 The arrows originate from clusters labeled ACh, HA, DA, NE, and 5-HT, indicating the broad projections of these neurotransmitter systems throughout the brain and nervous system.

-Neuromodulators (NMs) are neurotransmitters released by a small number of neurons (less than one-thousandth of one percent of the neurons in our brain) with broad projections to most of the nervous system.
+Neuromodulators (NMs) are neurotransmitters released by a small number of neurons (less than 0.001% of the neurons in our brain) with broad projections to most of the nervous system.
 They bind primarily to G-protein-coupled receptors on neurons and glia to activate intracellular signaling cascades and modulate the properties of membranes and synapses.
 The physiological processes triggered by NM release are often slow compared to fast synaptic transmission (hundreds of milliseconds or longer vs. less than ten milliseconds).
 These cells are largely conserved across vertebrates and have diverse functions in behavior, including modulating sleep-wake cycles, internal homeostasis, learning, arousal, and movement.
 Early theories that focused on specific behavioral conditions yielded to a more comprehensive view that NMs modulate all behavior, from gastric rhythms in invertebrates to mammalian cognition.

 We are studying five major NMs: four biogenic amines—norepinephrine (NE), serotonin (5-HT), dopamine (DA), and histamine (HA)—and acetylcholine (ACh).
 They are primarily released by neurons in the locus coeruleus (NE), raphe nuclei (5-HT), ventral tegmental area and substantia nigra pars compacta (DA), tuberomammillary nucleus (HA), and several cholinergic areas across the brain, including the nucleus basalis (ACh).
 Many disorders, including depression, schizophrenia, drug addiction, and Parkinson's disease, appear to involve dysfunction of NM signaling.